mids-w205-fund-of-data-eng/template-project-1/README.md

   different ways to use those datasets, you will use the web UI (BiqQuery) and the command-line tools, and work with them in jupyter notebooks.

-- We will be using the Bay Area Bike Share Trips Data (https://cloud.google.com/bigquery/public-data/bay-bike-share).
+- We will be using the Bay Area Bike Share Trips Data.

+BigQuery has
+  (https://cloud.google.com/bigquery/public-data/bay-bike-share).

 #### Problem Statement